riazarbi/dissertation/README.md

 ---

 __Abstract__
+Contemporary research into the cross-sectional variation in stock returns is fraught with replication challenges.
+This makes it difficult to validate important results and hampers the advance of knowledge in the field.
+This project addresses some of these challenges by fitting the backtesting research process to a data scientific workflow.
+By making extensive use of standard open source statistical programming languages the authors provide an environment in which total replication is trivial and common statistical errors are avoided by default.

 __Keywords__

+backtest, data workflow, overfitting, historical simulation, replication

 ---

 ## 1. Hypothesis
-##### TG: Coment here - which hypothesis format sould I use?
-##### Option 1:

 - There are major replicability issues surrounding academic research into the cross-sectional variation in stock returns.
-- These issues can be largely mitigated by adhering to a data-scientific approach to data analysis.
+These issues can be largely mitigated by adhering to a data-scientific approach to data analysis.
 - Robustness of results in the field of stock return research can be can be significantly improved by accounting for the risk of overfitting as the number of trials increases.

-##### Option 2:
-There are major replicability issues surrounding academic research into the cross-sectional variation in stock returns.
-These issues can be categorized as follows -
-- Errors in data pre-processing
-- Documentation omissions
-- Statistical errors

-These issues can be largely mitigated by adhering to a data-scientific approach to data analysis.

-Robustness of results in the field of stock return research can be can be significantly improved by accounting for the risk of overfitting as the number of trials increases.

 ## 2. Literature Review

 Replicating Anomalies
 Financial Charlatanism

 ## 3. Aims and Objectives

 This project is firmly rooted in the meta of finance research.
 The objective is not to validate whether particular anomalies in the cross-sectional variation of stock returns exists.
 Rather, it is to outline and implement a system wherein researchers can investigate these questions in a statistically rigorous manner.

-1. Survey of current academic backtest methods (see the [github dissertation repository](https://github.com/riazarbi/dissertation))
+1. Survey of current academic backtest methods (see the [github dissertation repository](https://github.com/riazarbi/dissertation/dissertation.pdf))
    - A critique of the challenges around replicability because of lack of documentation.
    - A critique of the challenges around validity because of poor statistical methods (IS/OOS).
    - Discussion on how these challenges can be mitigated using standard data science tools.